No. 22 Saint Louis falls to Dayton 76-71 in first game back

+ST. LOUIS (AP) — The Saint Louis University Billikens had only four days of practice before taking the court for the first time in 33 days.
+By the time they found their rhythm, time had run out.

-ST. LOUIS (AP) — Jalen Crutcher scored 27 points and Ibi Watson added 18 to lead the Dayton Flyers to a 76-71 win over No. 22 Saint Louis Tuesday night.
+Jalen Crutcher scored 27 points and Ibi Watson added 18 to lead Dayton to a 76-71 win over No. 22 Saint Louis on Tuesday night.

 Saint Louis was playing its first game since Dec.
 23 as the program suspended team activities due to a COVID-19 outbreak just before the team’s first scheduled conference game Dec.
 30.

 Javonte Perkins led the Billikens with 20 points and Hasahn French added 16 points.
+Yuri Collins added 11 assists.

+“I was kind of winded at times, but I knew that was going to effect my shot so I just knew I had to get easier points,” Perkins said.
+“It was a little tougher than I expected.”

 Saint Louis (7-2, 0-1 Atlantic-10) hit just three of 13 shots from 3-point range despite converting 51% of its field goal attempts.
 The Billikens also made just 10 of 17 free throws.